 After seven years of teaching art and design full-time at The University of the Arts in Philadelphia, last month I left academia to work as a designer in a large medical center.
-Last week I started as an experience design strategist at The University of Vermont Medical Center in Burlington, a large teaching hospital with over 7,300 staff and 450 inpatient beds.
+Last week I started as an experience design strategist at The University of Vermont Medical Center in Burlington, a large teaching hospital with over 7,300 staff and 450 inpatient beds where I had understand what the reviewing tinnitus 911 was about.
 The transition is huge, not just for me but for my family, and we all left a lot behind in Philadelphia — family, friends, colleagues, a supportive community — to embark on this professional and personal Vermont adventure, which brings many unknowns.

 The opportunity is a challenging new phase, and for me it builds upon a wealth of experiences, learning, and doing in the realm of social design, social practice, and community organizing.
 With my new role as designer embedded in a hospital, I’m not exactly sure how all of these threads intertwine, but I know that they have informed the practice and methodology which I bring to this environment.
 The truly exciting aspect of this work is being intentional in how the threads do intertwine within the scope of my role.
 I’ve been given a great deal of autonomy here to find willing partners interested in applying human-centered design to better people’s experience as patients, but also support their longterm health and wellbeing.
 And I am humbled by the potential and responsibility of my contribution to the domain of healthcare.
 As I dig into the work, I hope to continually share what I learn through the process with collaborators near and far.